akikoo/one-web-boilerplate/README.md

 	Massey* (@wearymadness: http://twitter.com/wearymadness) for the inspiration,
 	code, and fresh ideas.
 Great work on the Archetype framework!

+### Generic build/deploy process optimization:
+* Thanks to *Dennis Green-Lieber* (@dennislieber: http://twitter.com/dennislieber) for promoting the use of the framework and for great suggestions and ideas for making it better.

 ### Solutions:
 * http://code.google.com/chrome/chromeframe/
 * http://www.cssstickyfooter.com/